cmob123/Image-Tone-Front-end/cookbook.md

 The class we wrote to do this is in tone.py

-For our application, we only care about emotion data.
+The tone analyzer gives us a lot of data that we don't need.
+We can discard personality and writing style data, as well as sentence-level analysis.
-To do this, we run the following:
+To trim our data, we run the following:

 `emotions = raw_json['document_tone']['tone_categories'][0]['tones']`

 where raw_json is the full response from the tone analyzer.
-This should narrow down the json to look something like this:
+This should narrow down the JSON to look something like this:

-{
+`{
 	"score": 0.25482,
 	"tone_id": "anger",
 	"tone_name": "Anger"